 The spiritual core of the work is my memory of growing up on Bowen Island, Canada which was still sparsely populated and remote back then.
 It was my wild place and a wondrous open space of learning.
 I spent long isolated days lost to my own curiousity.
 Moving through the shifting light and darkness of the forest or breaking through the trees to a vast vantage point, I came to appreciate how solace and inspiration weave through the natural world.

-My mother taught me that the horizon line represents the calming of the psyche.
-Through it, people find a sense of peace - we gain both balance and hope.
-But the idea also recognises how intimately powerful our connection with nature remains no matter where we are.
+Through nature people find a sense of peace - we gain both balance and hope.
+But the idea also recognizes how intimately powerful our connection with nature remains no matter where we are.
 Human consciousness is marked by the earth’s rhythms and deeper truths.
 My work seeks to explore the potential and sublime beauty still resonant through these connections.

 Cybele Ironside is a Canadian lyrical expressionist who uses suggestive forms and imagined landscapes to convey a metaphysical sense of awareness and manifest her own private emotions and metaphorical associations with each scene.
 Luminous and compelling, Ironside’s work lingers between representation and abstraction, appearing as evocations of the sublime power in being present and aware.

 Born in Vancouver, Ironside was raised by creative parents committed to the sensibilities of 1970s open learning theories.
 Freedom of thought mattered most of all.
 Her mother, Anne, was a leading education pioneer and the family’s Bowen Island property became Ashoka House, a seminal educational retreat for alternative teaching.
 For Ironside as a kid, island life allowed her independent spirit to follow her own curiousities.
 In the light, water, trees and ground, Ironside came to appreciate an animistic spirit that enlivens all of nature.
 The feeling that the world was alive with potential.